 Making dreams come true through generosity

 Maison des voisines de Lanaudière would not have been possible without the generous support of Fondation Marcelle et Jean Coutu.
 During a visit at the Patricia Mackenzie Pavilion, the emergency women’s shelter, Marie-Josée Coutu asked Florence Portes, Director of Women’s Services at the Old Brewery Mission, and her team: “what is your greatest wish for the future of your services?”
-The answer was easy: “to open a new house!”
+Our dream, stemming from our desire to put an end to chronic homelessness in Montreal, is to provide a dignified living environment to women who are in the process of reclaiming their rightful place in the community, and to do so in a community environment outside of our already overcrowded emergency services.

 November 1, 2018, the new Maison des voisines de Lanaudière opened its doors and welcomed its ten first tenants.